 Head Nodes and Compute Nodes

-The Odin cluster has what is called a head node that you can just log into and compute nodes that you can use by allocating them via SLURM.
+The SICE clusters have what is called a head node that you can just log into and compute nodes that you can use by allocating them via SLURM.

 From the head node, you can then run your jobs on the compute nodes.
 You should NOT do your compute processing on the head node.
 Rather, you will need to use SLURM from the head node to allocate compute nodes and run your jobs there.